How do I sign up?

 What about diaper rash creams?

-Although diaper rash is common, especially among babies in disposal diapers, it is not normal and parents should find the cause of the rash.
+Although diaper rash is common among babies in disposal diapers, it is not normal and parents should find the cause of the rash.
 Some common causes include but are not limited to:

-- If Mom is nursing, too much acidic or allergenic food consumption may cause rashes.
+- Too much acidic or allergenic food consumption if mommy is nursing may cause rashes.